-According to the National institute of Mental Health (NIMH), there are serious behavioral changes and mood changes that can seriously affect a person’s life because they range from extreme mania to severe depression.
+According to the National Institute of Mental Health (NIMH), there are serious behavioral changes and mood changes that can seriously affect a person’s life because they range from extreme mania to severe depression.
 A person with bipolar disorder may experience a so-called manic episode.
 Both manic and depression phases can range from a few hours to several days or even weeks or months at a time.
-If a person suffering from bipolar disorder becomes depressed, they may feel sad or hopeless, lose interest in pleasure, or feel euphoric, full of energy, unusually irritable and extreme elevated mood called mania.
+If a person suffering from bipolar disorder becomes depressed, they may feel sad or hopeless, lose interest in pleasure, or feel euphoric, full of energy, unusually irritable, and extremely elevated mood called mania.

 Some signs that suggest that a person might have bipolar disorder:

 - Not needing much sleep to feel rested

 - Out of character episodes of anger and aggression

 According to the American Psychiatric Association, there are four categories of bipolar disorder: